 - exercise personal responsibility for social distancing measures.

 The APA endorses the federal government’s request for Australians to download the new COVIDSafe tracing app, which will help protect our communities, especially front line health workers, the elderly and immunocompromised.
 As such, we encourage members to ask patients as a part of the screening process whether they have downloaded the application.

 We recommend that individual practices should implement a suitable plan to manage staff that minimises risk of infection.
 This will vary from practice to practice.
-For up to date information on infection minimisation, updates are available at www.health.gov.au.
+Up to date information for healthcare workers is available here.

 As of 11 March 2020, the Department of Health has released the following information sheets to assist with this:

 The Australian Commission on Safety and Quality in Health Care has also released Infection Prevention and Control Guidelines which can be accessed at: here.